-Condition: At December 31, 2022 the Department's general ledger did not include current year's transactions for two trust accounts that are administered by third parties that are a material part of the financial statements.
+Condition: At December 31, 2023 the Department's general ledger did not include current year's transactions for two trust accounts that are administered by third parties that are a material part of the financial statements.
+This finding was also noted in 2022.